An explanation of when and how you make the section 83b election.

-- Within 30 days after you receive the stock, send the election to the IRS office where you file your return.
-(You can get the address from this page on the IRS website.)
+- Within 30 days after you receive the stock, mail the election to the IRS.
+Send it to the office where residents of your state file paper returns.
+(Addresses for each state are listed on this page on the IRS website.)
 We highly recommend sending this election by certified mail and getting a stamped receipt with a legible date.

 - Provide a copy of the election to your employer (the company that granted the stock)

 - In the unusual situation where you had your employer transfer the stock to someone other than yourself, you need to provide a copy to that person as well.